h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Problem Statement
 How do variance changes affect 1D normal distributions, and what happens when we extend to 2D with independent variables?

-In this example:
-- We visualize 1D normal distributions with different variances
-- We show how these distributions extend to 2D space
-- We examine the standard circular case and the axis-aligned elliptical case

 #### Solution

 We'll start with 1D normal distributions and extend to 2D with diagonal covariance matrices.